sabman/aicasts.com/006-mlflow-first-impressions.md

 MLFlow fits in the bigger picture of managing AI/ML products.
 The life cycle of developing ML products includes the experimentation and training phase.
 As data sources and ML models have gotten more complex the ability to manage these experiments have become unwieldy.

-A typical AI flow looks as follows: (image source: https://cloud.google.com/ml-engine/docs/ml-solutions-overview)
+A typical AI flow looks as follows: [image source]( https://cloud.google.com/ml-engine/docs/ml-solutions-overview)

 ![https://cloud.google.com/ml-engine/docs/images/ml-workflow.svg](https://cloud.google.com/ml-engine/docs/images/ml-workflow.svg)